BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Method

-where $\varepsilon_{i}$ represents the error when reconstructing the target signal.
+where $\boldsymbol{\varepsilon}_{i}$ represents the error when reconstructing the target signal.
+The $\boldsymbol{x}_{i}^{\prime}$ is the $i$-th row vector of the intermediate noisy sample $\boldsymbol{H}_{t-1}$.
 The calculated matrix $\mathbf{E}$ is asymmetric with a size of $N \times N$.
 The diagonal elements of $\mathbf{E}$ are zeros because we don't consider the causal effects of the brain region itself.
-The $x_{i}^{\prime}$ is the $i$-th row vector of the intermediate noisy sample $\boldsymbol{H}_{t-1}$.
-The estimated effective connectivity matrices are sent into the classifier for classification evaluation.
+The estimated effective connectivity matrices are sent into the BrainNetCNN classifier \cite{kawahara2017brainnetcnn} for classification evaluation.
+The BrainNetCNN classifier takes into account the topological locality of brain connectivities by designing CNN-based networks.

 The pseudo-code of the training and sampling processes is displayed in Algorithm~\ref{Algorithm1} and Algorithm~\ref{Algorithm2}.